mmport80/JavascriptFinanceBook/manuscript/chapter10.md

 While D3 is complex, a large part of the initial confusion comes from it's not-so-common-declarative-style, aka piping.

 We have utilised pipes again and again in this book, so the learning curve should be gentle.
-Nevertheless, D3's piping implementation is a gives us a new angle on the technique.
+Nevertheless, D3's piping implementation gives us a new angle on the technique.

 Instead of arrays of data flowing through D3's pipes, D3 objects flow through.

 ~~~~~~~~
 d3
  .select("body")
  .append("svg")
 ~~~~~~~~

 D3 code builds up SVG (Simple Vector Graphic) visualisations layer by layer.